crxynft/interactive-tips/README.md

 Canvas API (for the particle background)

 🔧 Customization
-Title Text – Change the content inside the <h1 class="title"> tag in index.html.
+Title Text – Edit the <h1 class="title"> element in index.html.

-Title Gradient – Modify the background property in the .title CSS rule to use different gradient colors.
+Title Gradient – Modify the background property in the .title CSS rule.

-Tips – Edit the tips array in the <script> tag to customize the messages shown.
+Tips – Update the tips array in the <script> section.

-Styling – Adjust the CSS for background color, tip styling, fonts, and more.
+Styling – Adjust CSS styles for layout, colors, fonts, etc.

-Particles – Modify values like particleCount, particleSize, particleSpeed, and colors in the JS to change the particle background effect.
+Particles – Change variables like particleCount, particleSize, particleSpeed, and colors in the JavaScript.

 📄 License
 This project is licensed under the MIT License.